 5. Blue Pond of Biei

 On the outskirts of the hot spring town of Shirogane Onsen lies a whimsical Instagram-famous Blue Pond of Biei that’s becoming one of Hokkaido’s must-visit sights as of late, and we’d understand why.
-Thanks to the minerals from the nearby hot springs, the pond emits a deep blue colour while the bed turns to white from the sulphur and lime.
+Thanks to the minerals from the nearby hot springs, the pond emits a deep blue colour while the bed turns white from the sulfur and lime.

 Though it’s a man-made pond, the blue colour makes the entire atmosphere look so magical that it’s risen to popularity amongst amateur and professional photographers who are eager to strike this place off their shot bucket list.
-So, when is your turn? ;)

-We won’t deny that there are more places waiting to be explored in Hokkaido, and the ones on this list are just the tip of the iceberg!
+So, when is your turn? ;) We won’t deny that there are more places waiting to be explored in Hokkaido, and the ones on this list are just the tip of the iceberg!
 So, the next time you’re in Hokkaido, get your cameras ready and discover parts of Hokkaido you never knew before.
 For more information, visit JNTO’s website and Facebook page.

 This article is brought to you by AirAsia X and JNTO.